loopdinc/LoopdSDK/README.md

     [self.badgeManager startScan];
 }
 ```
-You can also give some limitation to it!
+You can also give limitations to it.
 ```objective-c
 // config
 LCScanningConfig *scanningConfig = [LCScanningConfig new];